cc-Mehdi/Introduction-to-Network/Contents/15_Wireless Networks.md

 ### Encryption

 We can use various encryption algorithms to protect the confidentiality of data transmitted over wireless networks.
 The most common encryption algorithms in WiFi networks are [Wired Equivalent Privacy](https://en.wikipedia.org/wiki/Wired_Equivalent_Privacy) (**WEP**), [WiFi Protected Access 2](https://en.wikipedia.org/wiki/Wi-Fi_Protected_Access#WPA2) (**WPA2**), and [WiFi Protected Access 3](https://en.wikipedia.org/wiki/Wi-Fi_Protected_Access#WPA3) (**WPA3**).

+### Access Control

+WiFi networks are configured by default to allow authorized devices to join the network using specific authentication methods.
+However, these methods can be changed by requiring a password or a unique identifier (such as a MAC address) to identify authorized devices.

+### Firewall

+A firewall is a security system that controls incoming and outgoing network traffic based on predetermined security rules.
+For example, WiFi routers often have built-in firewalls that can block incoming traffic from the Internet and protect against various types of cyber threats.